verana-labs/verifiable-trust-spec/spec.md

 When a [[ref: VUA]] initiates a connection to another User Agent, it MUST request the presentation of a [VT-ECS-UA-CRED] credential before starting to provide the service, and verify the presented credential (if any).

 For communication channel between User Agents to be enabled, both User Agents MUST have requested and verified the  [VT-ECS-UA-CRED] credential presented by the peer.

+### [VT-PERM-QUERIES] Verification of permission(s) in Verifiable Public Registries

+For any **credential issuance** or **credential verification**, in addition to verifying the compliance of their peers ([[ref: VSs]] and [[ref: VUAs]]), entities MUST query the relevant **Verifiable Public Registry (VPR)** to ensure that the credential(s) are being issued or verified by **authorized entities**.

+Depending on the permissions registered in the VPR(s), the issuer or verifier MAY be required to execute a transaction in the VPR, which MAY involve the payment of **trust fees**, prior to offering or requesting the presentation of a credential.

+The receiving [[ref: VS]] or [[ref: VUA]] MUST deny the credential offer or presentation request if these preconditions are not met.

+*This section is non-normative and should be developed with examples and flow diagrams.*

+When a [[ref: VS]] or a [[ref: VUA]] receives a **credential offer** or a **presentation request**, it must use the appropriate **VPR endpoints** to verify the following:

+- Whether the **requesting party is authorized** to perform the action.
+  Authorization CAN depend on factors such as **jurisdiction** or **assurance level**.

+- Whether a **payment (trust fee)** is required for the requested operation.
+  If payment is required:
+  - The requesting party must obtain a **`uuid` token** from the requested party.
+  - The requesting party must execute a transaction in the VPR to pay the trust fees, referencing the provided `uuid`.
+  - The requesting party must notify the requested party that the payment has been completed.
+  - The requested party must verify the payment status by querying the VPR before proceeding.

+The requested [[ref: VS]] or [[ref: VUA]] must reject the credential offer or presentation request if these conditions are not fulfilled.

+Please refer to Permission Module in [[ref: VPR]] specs for more information.

+### [VT-TRQP] Trust Registry Query Protocol

+It is RECOMMENDED for implementations to support the [TRQP](https://trustoverip.github.io/tswg-trust-registry-protocol/).
+When TRQP stabilizes, they will likely become the default method for VPR queries.

 ### [WL] ECS Ecosystem whitelists and vpr: scheme resolution